qpm: qutebrowser profile manager

 --basedir flag.
 You can use qpm to create profiles that share

 config with your standard qutebrowser installation and run them using the

 profile directory. qutebrowser sessions started with different base directories

 are entirely separate, have their own histories and sessions, and can be opened

 workprofile to isolate your work logins from your personal ones.
 Especially important if you have a work account on Google or Github!

 qpmprofile which has library documentation, qutebrowser config, CI results, issues and PRs, and everything I need to work on qpm.

-# create and launch a new profile called "finance" in $XDG_DATA_HOME/qutebrowser-profiles $ qpm new finance --launch # or $ qpm launch finance # convert the contents of a window into a new profile # in qutebrowser, run: "session-save -o profile-name" $ qpm from-session profile-name # you can keep profiles anywhere, such as project dirs $ qpm -P ~/dev/qpm new profile-name $ cd ~/dev/qpm $ qpm -P . launch profile-name # arguments that qpm doesn't recognize will be passed to qutebrowser $ qpm launch python docs.python.org --target window --loglevel info # is functionally equivalent to: $ qutebrowser -B ~/$XDG_DATA_HOME/qutebrowser-profiles/python docs.python.org --target window --loglevel info
+# create and launch a new profile called "finance" in $XDG_DATA_HOME/qutebrowser-profiles: $ qpm new finance --launch # or $ qpm launch --new finance # convert the contents of a window into a new profile: # in qutebrowser, run: "session-save -o profile-name" $ qpm from-session profile-name # you can store profiles anywhere: $ qpm --profile-dir ~/dev/my-project new project-info $ cd ~/dev/my-project $ qpm --profile-dir . launch project-info # or $ qutebrowser --basedir profile-name # launch passes arguments it doesn't recognize to qutebrowser: $ qpm launch python docs.python.org --target window --loglevel info # is functionally equivalent to: $ qutebrowser --basedir $XDG_DATA_HOME/qutebrowser-profiles/python docs.python.org --target window --loglevel info

 This is alpha-quality software.
 Even though it doesn't do anything particularly dangerous to the filesystem, there is always the risk that it will mangle your data.